-

 Measuring and optimizing the right metric can be powerful.
 Measuring and optimizing the wrong metric can be disastrous.
 But sometimes the act of measurement itself is sufficient to change behavior for the better.

-Hexagone: a font that converts hex color codes to rgb
+A font that converts hex color codes to RGB

 So here’s a neat trick: